ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/variables.md

 # Variables

-Everything needs a name so we can refer to it.
 A variable, like in math, is just a name for a piece of data.
 In CFML, variables are very flexible and can be changed at any time.
 Variables are assigned using a single equals sign ```=``` where the **right** side of the equals sign is evaluated first, then the value is assigned to the variable named on the **left** side of the equals.

 Create a new CFML file called script_variables.cfm, enter in these example instructions, and observe the output that CFML gives you back: